zetalex/DPB2_App/README.md

 <br>

 It is worth mentioning that all voltage data is given in 2's complement and uses 13 bits, bit 15 of the register (MSB) determines the sign and bit 14-3 the voltage data.
-For *Shunt Voltage* the full scale range is 163.8 mV and the LSB is 40 $mu$V, in the case of *Bus Voltage* the LSB is 8 mV and although the full scale range of the ADC is 32.76 V, the full scale range in the case of *Bus Voltage* is 26 V since it is not recommended to apply more voltage.
+For *Shunt Voltage* the full scale range is 163.8 mV and the LSB is 40 µV, in the case of *Bus Voltage* the LSB is 8 mV and although the full scale range of the ADC is 32.76 V, the full scale range in the case of *Bus Voltage* is 26 V since it is not recommended to apply more voltage.

 ## Temperature sensor MCP9844
 <!---